onqtam/headjack/docs/why/SYSTEM.md

 we need a response to ted kazinsky's unibomber manifesto

 > "Humanity has no concept of submitting to reason and duty to life and future survival.
 We will run until we step past the cliff." - [Joscha Bach](https://twitter.com/Plinz/status/1663916782640308227)

+> "The most important thing to do if you find yourself in a hole is to stop digging." - [Warren Buffett](https://www.goodreads.com/quotes/9095-the-most-important-thing-to-do-if-you-find-yourself)

+> "The real problem of humanity is the following: We have Paleolithic emotions, medieval institutions and godlike technology.
+And it is terrifically dangerous, and it is now approaching a point of crisis overall." - [Edward O. Wilson](https://www.goodreads.com/quotes/9770741-the-real-problem-of-humanity-is-the-following-we-have)

+> "People talk about human intelligence as the greatest adaptation in the history of the planet.
+It is an amazing and marvelous thing, but in evolutionary terms, it is as likely to do us in as to help us along." - [Stephen Jay Gould](https://www.goodreads.com/quotes/55051-people-talk-about-human-intelligence-as-the-greatest-adaptation-in)